PFA03027/alpha_concurrent/README.md

 Therefore please configure cmake global option "BUILD_SHARED_LIBS" according your purpose like below;
         $ cmake -D BUILD_SHARED_LIBS=ON .....(other command line options)

+If you would like to do parallel build, please use -j N option or environment variable CMAKE_BUILD_PARALLEL_LEVEL for CMake.
+Especially, in case that you will use Eclipse with CMake project, please select the approach "environment variable CMAKE_BUILD_PARALLEL_LEVEL for CMake".

 # License
 Please see "LICENSE.txt"